dajat/gp-policy/README.md

 <img src="https://imgur.com/fYTqfGc.png" height="90%" width="90%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 After creating the GPO, we can begin to edit the various features for both computers and users.
 Right-click on the GPO that was previously created and click on "Edit".
 Next, you will see on the left pane, "Computer Configuration" and "User Configuration".
-Under each, we can see that they are policy and preference folders that system administrators can use to customize computer or user settings.
+Under each, we can see that there are policy and preference folders that system administrators can use to customize computer or user settings.
 </p>
 <br />
 <h2>Edit Computer Configuration Password Policy</h2>